 So with an all-in spirit, the grit typical of the working class people Randy and Phil grew up around, and much support from friends and spouses, Lease Team (now LTi Technology Solutions) was born in 1985.

 Extended Interview with Randy Haug

-Want to hear more?
-Listen to the rest of Randy’s conversation with me and learn more about how his family upbringing influenced his boot-strap mentality, and what values he carried over from his childhood as a business owner.
+Listen to the rest of my conversation with Randy and hear more about how his family upbringing influenced his bootstrap mentality, and the values he carried over from his childhood into his role as a business owner.

 “As you start growing, and as you start bringing people on, you quickly realize that you can’t do everything.
 You have to have really good people to grow the business.
 And it’s those people who help you grow the business.
 So I think it’s really important that you honor them in that way.”